 Approach

 The first step in this project is to clone a plasmid to be used in modifying the F. tularensis LVS genome.
 First we amplify (copy) two fragments two pieces of DNA from the genome, from either side of the mpl gene.
 We then purify these fragments and a plasmid backbone.
 After purification, we use a method called a digest where we cut the DNA into smaller compatible pieces using scissor-like enzymes.
 We purify the DNA pieces we want to use by running them on a gel, which separates out different size fragments.
 Through a process called ligation, we will glue the three DNA pieces (fragment 1, fragment 2 and the backbone) together.
 We transform the ligations into E. coli and grow the bacteria on media that only allows growth of cells with plasmids overnight.
-We will then perform a minprep, where we will purify the plasmid.
-Following this we will perform a diagnostic digest, to confirm if we inserted both of the fragments into the plasmid, and validate that the plasmid sequence is correct by sequencing.
+We will then perform a miniprep, which is a protocol that allows us to purify the plasmid.
+Following this, we will perform a diagnostic digest, to confirm if we inserted both of the fragments into the plasmid, and validate that the plasmid sequence is correct by sequencing.

 After successfully cloning this plasmid, we will use a method called allelic replacement to delete the mpl gene in F. tularensis LVS.
 First, we will transform the plasmid into F. tularensis LVS via electroporation (introducing the DNA into the bacteria after disrupting the cell wall by electric pulses).
 We will grow cells on selective media, so that any cells that grow contain the plasmid DNA.
 These cells are called primary integrants, because the plasmid should have integrated into the genome.
 After growing these cells, we will plate them on specific plates that do not allow cells with a plasmid to grow.
-This will allow only cells that have reverted to wild-type or deleted the mpl gene to live.
+This will allow only cells that have reverted to the original genomic sequence (wild-type) or deleted the mpl gene to live.
 We will identify the cells lacking mpl by amplifying the DNA on either side of the mpl gene and confirming the loss by sequencing.
 These bacteria are now considered a mutant, as they lack the mpl gene and we will refer to them as LVS ∆mpl.

 We will subsequently perform a freshwater survival assay to test the importance of mpl for the survival of the bacteria in freshwater.
 We will test three types of bacteria for their ability to survive in freshwater.
-These are the LVS wild-type cells containing mpl, LVS mpl (mutant with the deletion of mpl), and the positive control cells, which lack the gene FtMcS (FTL_1753).
+These are the standard F. tularensis cells (LVS wild-type) which contain mpl, LVS ∆mpl (mutant with the deletion of mpl), and the positive control cells, which lack the gene FtMcS.
 Cells lacking FtMcS are a good positive control because it was observed that deleting this gene causes F. tularensis to go into hyperosmotic shock, and therefore cannot survive in freshwater (Williamson et al., 2018).
 These three strains will then be incubated in freshwater and we will take samples over time (up to 2 months) to determine how many cells have survived in freshwater.
-Expected results for the wild-type LVS would be growth of the bacterium on the freshwater plates.
-However, for LVS lacking FTMcS and mpl there will be no colony growth on the freshwater plates.
+Expected results for the wild-type LVS would be survival of the bacterium over multiple weeks (as the previous student found).
+However, for LVS lacking FTMcS and mpl we expect that we will not identify viable bacteria after a much shorter period of time, possibly as short as one week.

 Contribution to the Project